-This has been a year of new opportunities for me - I have moved from PEALS Research Centre to take up a post as Social Anthropology Teaching Fellow in GPS Sociology.
-This new role has allowed me to continue to develop my teaching experience alongside an active reasearch role.
-Areas of research interest, which continue to hold an enduring fascination for me, include: paediatic health care; narratives of kinship and self; and notions of consumer culture related to health care settings and wider societal concerns.
+Following several years as an ethnographer, I moved from PEALS Research Centre in 2012 to take up my current post as Social Anthropology Teaching Fellow in GPS Sociology.
+This new role has allowed me to continue to develop my teaching experience alongside an active research role.
+Areas of research interest, which continue to hold an enduring fascination for me, include: paediatric health care; narratives of family, kinship and self; and notions of consumer culture related to health care settings and wider societal concerns.

 Ph.D.
 Newcastle University, December 2004